Innovative Inclusive Wedding Summit Announces Elite Sponsors

 Dedicated to blogs covering diverse, real-life weddings is Aisle Society.

-For event professionals, the Association of Bridal Consultants (ABC) provides comprehensive training, resources, and networking.
-And the Association For Wedding Professionals International (AFWPI) offers a world-wide view.
+The Association of Bridal Consultants (ABC) provides comprehensive training, resources, and networking for event professionals.
+The Association For Wedding Professionals International (AFWPI) offers a worldwide view with many resources.

 More important IWS sponsors